Bill DeWitt: 1961 National League pennant

-DeWitt, however, moved on himself in November 1960, replacing Gabe Paul as GM of the Cincinnati Reds.
-He made a number of deals for players such as Joey Jay (a disappointment with the Milwaukee Braves who became a 20-game winner in Cincinnati), Don Blasingame, and Gene Freese, and the Reds went on to win the 1961 National League (NL) pennant after winning just 67 games in 1960.
+Less than two weeks after parting ways with the Tigers, on November 2, 1960, DeWitt succeeded Gabe Paul as general manager of the Cincinnati Reds.
+He made a number of successful deals to acquire players such as Joey Jay (a disappointment with the Milwaukee Braves who became a 20-game winner in Cincinnati), Don Blasingame, Gene Freese and Ken Johnson, and the 1961 Reds went on to post a 93–61 record and capture the 1961 National League (NL) pennant, after they had won just 67 games in 1960.
+It was Cincinnati's first pennant since its 1940 world championship team.

 Owner Powel Crosley Jr. died suddenly before the start of the 1961 season.
-One March 23, 1962, DeWitt purchased 100 percent ownership of the Reds from the Crosley estate for $4.27 million.
+On March 23, 1962, DeWitt purchased 100 percent ownership of the Reds from the Crosley estate for $4.27 million.

 The Reds contended for the first five years of DeWitt's six-season tenure.
 They fell three games short of repeating in 1962 and one game short of the NL pennant in 1964, a season marred by the terminal illness of their 45-year-old manager, Fred Hutchinson, who was suffering from lung cancer.
 DeWitt's Reds benefited from a productive farm system, with Jim Maloney, Johnny Edwards, Pete Rose, Tony Pérez, Lee May, and Tommy Helms making their debuts through 1966, and Johnny Bench reaching Triple-A in only his second pro season.